Damian2057/Intelligent-data-analysis-techniques/README.md

-# Metaheuristics
+#  Intelligent-data-analysis-techniques

-A repository containing the implementation of metaheuristic algorithms implemented as part of the IT studies
+A repository containing the implementation of algorithms implemented as part of the IT studies